hanhanhan-kim/kbd-cases/planckeneko/README.md

 ![](./assets/first-push.jpg)

 Use a flathead screwdriver to push down the o-ring and the PCB assembly, all around the assembly's edges.
 Eventually, the o-ring should be reasonably hidden (but admittedly, not completely, depending on your view angle).
+The o-ring I've since opted for using is black (from the O-Ring Store) rather than black (from McMaster-Carr).

 ![](./assets/push-o-ring.jpg)